lauratan/github-avatar-downloader/README.md

 `node download_avatars.js jQuery jQuery`

-If no GitHub repo or owner was given, it should return an Error.
+If no GitHub repo name or owner was given, it should return following error: Error!
+Please enter repo owner and repo name.

+## Dependencies

+Request - version 2.87.0